SaasyKumar/quiz_app/README.md

 - quiz title and time
 - a file upload and store it in top
 - long term or short term memory toggle
+- like dev doc just dark and light toggle